-Final Trail Practice - Barn 5
+Final Trail Practice - Fletcher Arena

 Friday night the trail class will be set and qualified 4-Hers can practice the course for a fee of \$5.00 for 10 minutes.
-This practice will start 2 hours after the preliminary class has ended and last for 3 hours.
 The practice is only open to horses and riders that have passed the preliminary class and qualified to show in the trail class on Saturday.
 Tickets will be purchased in the office and brought to the ring before a 4-Her may enter the ring.
 Only one ticket can be purchased until every 4-Her that wants to go has gone through the course.
 4-Hers must wear their back numbers.

-FRIDAY, SEPTEMBER 16, (FOLLOWING STAKES RACES) WALDRON ARENA
+FRIDAY, SEPTEMBER 16, 5:30 PM WALDRON ARENA

-Opening Ceremony

-Senior Stampede

-4-H Horse Show Hall of Fame Presentation

-Connie Collier Award
+Opening Ceremony Senior Stampede 4-H Horse Show Hall of Fame Presentation Connie Collier Award